Extremum Seeking Controlled Wiggling for Tactile Insertion: EXPERIMENTS AND RESULTS

 The success rate over the smaller perturbations (-1.9 and 1.9 mm in translation) and (-5 and 5 degrees in rotation) was 90.8\% over 120 trials with a mean insertion time of 122 seconds.
 The success rate over the large perturbations (-2.5 and 2.5 mm in translation) and (-10 to 10 degrees in rotation) dropped to 76.7\% over 120 trials with a mean insertion time of 171 seconds.
 The overall success rate over the 240 trials was 83.8\% with a mean insertion time of 147 seconds.

 Lock L4 (Disc-Detainer) was the easiest as only one trial failed, resulting in a 98\% success rate overall with mean insertion times of 98 seconds.
 Lock L1, L2, and L3 achieved 93\%, 77\%, and 65\% overall with mean insertion times of 169, 232, and 105 seconds respectively.
-The drop in performance on lock L2 is expected because the lock features a small region of convexity around the keyhole, which makes it difficult for the extremum seeking control to enter the keyhole.
+The drop in performance on lock L2 is expected because the lock surface \mgn{mainly slopes away from the keyhole,} which makes it difficult for the extremum seeking control to enter.
 Similarly, lock L3 is flat on the surface of the keyhole and so it proved difficult for the extremum seeking control to find the hole, especially when the perturbations were large.

+As a baseline, we conducted experiments using CMA-ES \cite{auger2012tutorial} using smaller angular perturbations of -5, -2, 2, and 5 degrees along the X and Z axes.
+The overall success rate was 42\% over 96 trials.
+Detailed results are reported on the right side of Table \ref{table:merged_results}.
+CMA-ES fails with small 2-degree perturbations, whereas extremum seeking performs well at 5 and even 10-degree perturbations.
+CMA-ES was not tested with translation perturbations because the performance on rotation was convincingly poor.
+CMA-ES had to be modified to avoid breaking the GelSight.
+Sigma adaptation was disabled as it excessively increased the pose perturbations.
+Even then, the movements to the requested poses were frequently aborted because the measured strain exceeded a safety threshold.